 What is a Seller’s Market?

-A seller’s market is a market which is short on supply and relatively high on demand, giving the seller, who possess the scarce commodity, the power to fix the price, making the buyer a price taker and hence the seller a price maker.
+A seller’s market is a market that is short on supply and relatively high on demand, giving the seller, who possesses the scarce commodity, the power to fix the price, making the buyer a price taker, and hence the seller is a price maker.

 - In this market, there is a limited supply of goods or services.
 It is common in natural resources that are not readily available.
-Such a market supply is controlled by the seller and it gives her the power to fix the price.
+The seller controls such a market supply, giving her the power to fix the price.

 Characteristics of Seller’s Market

 The major characteristics are discussed below:

 - Sellers dictate the price of goods and services.